Csasaka19/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, arrays and strings
+# More pointers, arrays and strings
-Resources
+# Resources

-Read or watch:
+R# ead or watch:

     C - Arrays
     C - Pointers
     C - Strings
     Memory Layout

-Learning Objectives
+# Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 General